How we help strengthen the consumer movement across Europe

 - Conclusions of BEUC & dTest conference: Promoting cooperation by enforcers and consumer organisations for more effective enforcement of consumer rights

-For more information on our work in CESEE countries, please contact Saida Saguir – Senior Capacity Building Officer.
+For more information on our work in CESEE countries, please contact Florence Punzano – Senior Project Officer / Project leader on capacity building.